SAP-samples/teched2022-IN280/exercises/ex4/ex48/readme.md

         <br>![](/exercises/ex4/images/HMAlertingRatingOverTime.png)

-        This queue is in *Warning* state because the resources are getting exhauted.
+        This queue is in *Warning* state because the resources are getting exhausted.

     >
     > In the local monitoring of Cloud Integration you may be able to resolve the issue